 Clear and understandable - equitable and accessible to all

-Current - reference to inspection reports should be from the most recent report for that service/office, these should be made available to prospective foster carers
+Current - reference to inspection reports should be from the most recent report for that service/branch and these should be made available to prospective foster carers

-Accurate, balanced and fair - all information, claims and comparisons about services and be independently verifiable
+Accurate, balanced and fair - in relation to information, claims and comparisons about services and be independently verifiable

-Not undermining - advertising should not be undertaken that undermines the reputation of any other individual provider, agency or sector
+Not undermining - advertising should not be undertaken that undermines the reputation of any other fostering service or the wider fostering sector